-Regulatory Accounts for the year ended 31 March 2008
+Regulatory Accounts for the year ended 31 March 2009

 CONTENTS Section

-Corporate Report .
-1
+Corporate Report 1

 Regulatory Accounts 2

-Independent auditors' report to Scottish Hydro Electric Power Distribution Plc and to the Gas and Electricity Markets Authority ("The Regulator") 3
+Independent auditors' report to Southern Electric Power Distribution Plc and to the Gas and Electricity Markets Authority ("The Regulator") 3

-Corporate Report for the year ended 31 March 2008
+Corporate Report for the year ended 31 March 2009

 CONTENTS Section 1 Page No.

-Review of the Year 16
+Review of the Year 1 - 6

 Corporate Governance Statement 7 - 8

 Southern Electric Power Distribution plc (the Company) is a wholly owned subsidiary of Scottish and Southern Energy plc (the Group).
 The Company's first responsibility is to maintain safe and reliable supplies of electricity and to restore supplies as quickly as possible in the event of interruptions.
 In line with this it is encouraging that our performance across a range of measures continues to be good.
-This performance has been achieved while maintaining close control over the operating cost base and confirms that the electricity networks managed by the Group are among the most efficient in the world.
+This performance has been achieved while maintaining close control over the operating cost base and increasing the level investment in the network.

-The Company is the subject of incentive-based regulation by the Office of Gas and Electricity Markets (Ofgem), which sets for periods of five years the prices that can be charged for the use of the electricity network, the capital expenditure and the allowed operating expenditure.
+The Company is the subject of incentive-based regulation by the Office of Gas and Electricity Markets (Ofgem), which sets for periods of five years the prices that can be charged for the use of the electricity network, the capital expenditure and the allowed operating expenditure, within a framework known as the Price Control.
 In broad terms, Ofgem seeks to strike the right balance between attracting investment in electricity networks, encouraging companies to operate the networks as efficiently as possible and ensuring that prices for customers are no higher than they need to be.
-As at 31 March 2008, the Company estimates that, based on Ofgem's methodology for valuing the assets of the Company's distribution business (the Regulated Asset Value or 'RAV') was approximately £1,570m.
+Ofgem also places specific incentives on companies to improve their efficiency and quality of service.